Rank-Level duality and Conformal Block divisors: Introduction

-The main part of this project was to formulate the relations among conformal block divisors.
-A conceptual and geometric approach to the relations in conjecturally outlined in Section \ref{geometry}.
-Our main tool in the proof of Theorem \ref{main} is Fakhruddin's formula for Chern classes of conformal block divisors.
-We rewrite Fakhruddin's formula with psi classes by using a Lemma in ~\cite{FG}.
+The alternate approach to the proof of Theorem \ref{main} is via Fakhruddin's formula for Chern classes of conformal block divisors.
+We rewrite Fakhruddin's formula with psi classes by using a Lemma in \cite{FG}.
 Once this is done, the rest of the proof is a direct calculation to show that the left hand side of the relation in Theorem \ref{main} is same as the right hand side.